Chapter 42 BWV 4 & BWV 42, each commencing with a sinfonia.

 Once again, how many of Bach's congregation members might have made these connections is a matter of conjecture.
 Nevertheless, they are there.
 And if they are, they are there for a purpose.
 Even if the chord they may have struck with the listeners was entirely subconscious then, no matter, the composer′s purpose would still have been served.
 In any case, God would have noticed!

 The text of the soprano and tenor duet comes not from the closing chorale but from another by Jacob Fabricius (Boyd p 12).
 Although its melody forms the basis of the vocal lines it is so embellished and distorted as to be almost unrecognizable.
-However, the persistently repeated note for the words----Es wird nicht lange wãhren----it will not last long (from bar 54), is clearly linked to the final phrase as, indeed they are to the opening three notes of the closing chorale.
-Fabricius’s hymn was used again in this cycle in more readily recognizable forms in Cs 108 and 74 which may suggest a common librettist for all three works.
+However, the persistently repeated note for the words----Es wird nicht lange wãhren----it will not last long (from bar 54), is clearly linked to the final phrase as, indeed, it is to the opening three notes of the closing chorale.
+Fabricius′s hymn was used again in this cycle in more readily recognizable forms in Cs 108 and 74, which may suggest a common librettist for all three works.

 The duet is principally an admonition, firstly to the disciples-----do not fear or dread the enemy's attempts to destroy you, they will not last long.
 The message is, of course, directly applicable to the congregation who, doubtless, will hear it repeated later in the sermon.
 This is, arguably, the most searingly beautiful movement of the cantata.
 The two voices imitate each other in lines of great expressiveness about a persistently striding and sinewy chromatic bass line played by bassoon and cello.
 Bach himself added the phrasing to this line (Schweitzer p 341) creating a most unsettling effect as it constantly suggests a tension between 3/4 and 6/8 rhythms.

 This is an excellent example of Bach's setting out two ideas or positions concurrently.
 The voices encapsulate a soothing, almost appeasing quality while in the bass we hear the persistent voices of the enemy attempting to unsettle us.
 Notable are the melismas, which give emphasis to the words Versage----despair-----and verstören----destroy.